|

 Why Plant Native Grasses?

-Now that we have completed the planting of a mile of native trees and shrubs, Cotati Creek Critters is focusing on the planting of an understory of native grasses, sedges, and rushes.
+After planting native trees and shrubs along a 1-mile section of the Laguna channel, Cotati Creek Critters planted hundreds of understory plants - native grasses, sedges, and rushes.
 Here are some of the reasons why.

 A few facts: